 Trees and Me - Early Childhood Workshop.

+Saturday, March 7 from 9am-noon as part of the MSTA conference.
 Trees & Me contains hundreds of ideas for fun, easy-to-do, hands-on experiences to connect young children to nature, with a focus on trees and forests.
 Through both outdoor and indoor activities, children explore nature through their senses, experience trees throughout all four seasons, and connect with their community.
 This is a great curriculum for early elementary teachers!
 The guide includes hands-on science activities, songs, crafts, snacks and much more.
 Through this workshop you will become a certified Trees & Me educator!

 Register at https://www.msta-mich.org/Annual-Conference